AppXpress/PlatformModuleManager/README.md

 any text not in a comment will cause the scanner to end looking at a particular script.

-## Running PM_Extracter
+## Running PM_extractor

-PM_Extracter is a bash that automates the process of exporting a custom module and merging with your local working directory.
-PM_Extracter backs up the current working directory before the merge and supplies two options, overWrite Fef and overWrite scripts.
+PM_Extractor is a bash that automates the process of exporting a custom module and merging with your local working directory.
+PM_extractor backs up the current working directory before the merge and supplies two options, overWrite Fef and overWrite scripts.
 Currently, the bash script will prompt you for a **y** or **n** to both options.
-PM_Extracter must be run in a place where it can access your local directory and exported platform module.
+PM_extractor must be run in a place where it can access your local directory and exported platform module.

-PM_Extracter similarly has a property file that stores the working directory, the name of the exported platform module, the platform module folder, and the customers name.
-PM_Extracter is following the same structure as the one found in stash pso/platform.
+PM_extractor similarly has a property file that stores the working directory, the name of the exported platform module, the platform module folder, and the customers name.
+PM_extractor is following the same structure as the one found in stash pso/platform.
-Enter `bash PM_Extracter -help` to view various options in setting or clearing the property file.
+Enter `bash PM_extractor -help` to view various options in setting or clearing the property file.

 ### Options

-The following options can be set to run with PM_Extracter
+The following options can be set to run with PM_Extractor

 ```
 -h		displays options on how to set the property file